-By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 This effect could increase the Sacramento River's inundation levels within the lease area.
-In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
+Rising sea levels can lead to increased flooding through regular inundation and larger flooding events when combined with tidal events and storm surges.
+These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn can lead to decreased shoreline stability and structure.
+In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).

-Climate change could have a number of impacts for this region.
+Climate change could have a number of impacts for the region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
-This outcome is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
+This is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
-In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.
+In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour decreasing bank stability and structure.

-The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear and tear on the pilings and dock, reduce navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.
+The combination of these projected conditions could potentially raise the likelihood of damage to structures within the lease premises during the term of the lease.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause structures to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
+Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements, potentially leading to increased wear-and-tear on the pilings and dock and reduce navigability of the channel.
+This could increase hazards and impact the function and utility of the lease area structures.

-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but, may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features may need reinforcement to withstand higher levels of flood exposure.

-The bank is somewhat vegetated, which provides additional stability and reduces the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods as exposed portions of the protective structure could be vulnerable to future events.
-Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.
+The floating boat dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed pilings may need to be reinforced to withstand higher levels of flood exposure.
+The bank protection provides some stability and reduces the amount of erosion and scour pressure that the area may experience during future events; however, the bank remains at risk of accelerated deterioration from currents and floods.
+Regular maintenance of the existing structures, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.